Singapore man, 70, has a kidney that is nearing 100 years old

 For a period of five to six months, he underwent peritoneal dialysis, which removes waste and extra fluid through the blood vessels that line the walls of the abdomen.

 “Until the fourth day (of the dialysis), the pain became so excruciating that I needed morphine to relieve my suffering.
-I was also feeling so cold that the three blankets and hot water bottle given to me did not help,” he said.
+I was also feeling so cold that the three blankets and hot-water bottle given to me did not help,” he said.

 Mr Kong underwent haemodialysis for the next three to four months.
 In this procedure, a machine removes blood from the patient’s body, filters it through an artificial kidney and returns the clean blood to the body.

-He said his doctor, Professor Woo Keng Thye, then asked his siblings to come forward to undergo tests to see if they were suitable donors.
+He said his doctor, Professor Woo Keng Thye, currently the emeritus consultant at SGH, then asked his siblings to come forward to undergo tests to see if they were suitable donors.

-Mr Kong was fortunate that both his father and brother were found to be perfect matches for donating a kidney to him.
+Mr Kong was fortunate that both his father and brother were found to be matches for donating a kidney to him.
 “Although my brother was put on standby, it was my father who donated his kidney,” he said.

-That same year, Prof Woo, a renal consultant at SGH at the time, performed the transplant.
+That same year, a surgeon at SGH performed the transplant.
 The elder Mr Kong was then 54.

 If no match had been found, Mr Kong would probably have needed to wait for eight to nine years before getting a kidney from a cadaveric or dead donor.

 His father’s selfless gift enabled Mr Kong to live a normal life.
-He married his girlfriend Vicki Tan, who had been with him since 1978 when they met at his first workplace.
+He married his girlfriend Vikki Tan, who had been with him since 1978 when they met at his first workplace.
 They have a son and a daughter.

 While Mr Kong has survived 44 years with his father’s kidney, he is far from being the longest-surviving kidney transplant recipient.
 Ms Charlotte Markle, 81, for one, has lived longer, having had her transplant 58 years ago in 1966.

 Despite the changes to the Human Organ Transplant Act and technological advancement, there is still a long waiting list for an organ transplant.
 The longest wait is for cadaveric kidneys, with those who received a cadaveric kidney in 2023 having waited for around nine years on average.

 As at end-2023, 400 patients were still on the waiting list for a cadaveric kidney transplant.